Economic consequences of the 2006 Thai coup d'état: Stock Exchange

 Shin Corporation, which owns Thailand's largest mobile-phone operator, fell 1.75 baht, or 5.7 percent, to 29.25.
 Thaksin's family sold its stake in the company to a group of investors led by Singapore's state-run Temasek Holdings Pte.
 The family didn't pay tax on the $1.9 billion deal, sparking protests and a political crisis that culminated in this week's coup.
 Shin's Advanced Info Service Pcl unit, which is the country's biggest mobile-phone operator, lost 2.50 baht, or 2.7 percent, to 90.50.
 Shin Satellite Pcl, the country's only satellite operator, plunged 1.20 baht, or 13 percent, to 7.85.
 ITV Pcl, a television network operator controlled by Shin, tumbled 0.46 baht, or 13 percent, to 2.98.

 "It's a knee-jerk reaction," said Patipat Pattaphongse, director of research at KGI Securities (Thailand) Pcl in Bangkok.
 "People still tend to affiliate Thaksin with Shin but he's out of the loop.
 The sell-off is a little misguided."

 PTT Pcl, the country's biggest publicly traded company and its largest energy provider, fell 6 baht, or 2.8 percent, to 212.
 PTT Exploration & Production Pcl, the second-biggest listed company and its largest explorer, dropped 2 baht, or 1.9 percent, to 105.
 The two stocks accounted for 33 percent of the SET's decline.

 Siam Cement Pcl, the country's biggest cement and petrochemical company, rose 2 baht, or 0.8 percent, to 244, after losing up to 2.5 percent in early trading.Bangkok Bank Pcl, the No. 1 lender by assets, added 1 baht, or 0.9 percent, to 114, after falling as much 2.7 percent.
 Banks as a group gained 0.8 percent, one of two industry indexes advancing within the SET.

 Elsewhere Italian-Thai Development Pcl, the No. 1 construction company, tumbled 0.95 baht, or 14 percent, to 6.
 Bangkok Metro Pcl, operator of the capital's subway, plunged 0.06 baht, or 4.6 percent, to 1.25.
-The stock is the first to debut after the coup.
+The stock was the first to debut after the coup.
 The company earlier this month raised 3.6 billion baht in its initial public offering.